Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 row.

-The next 6 bytes represent the ASCII codes for 'Frozen'
+The next 6 bytes represent the ASCII codes for 'Frozen':

-The final 4 bytes ([0, 0, 0, 102]
+The final 4 bytes ([0, 0, 0, 102]) represent the 4-byte

-integer stored for the runtime value of 102
+integer stored for the runtime value of 102.

 Note: When you store larger integers, the resulting bytes can be harder to interpret.
 Here are some examples:

-If you stored a runtime of 150 in the Movie
+If you stored a runtime of 150 in the Movie table that we

-created above, you would see the bytes [0, 0, 0, -106]
+created above, you would see the bytes [0, 0, 0, -106] for

 the runtime.
 This stems from the fact that when only one byte